lazelee/Capstone-Project/README.md

 ## Part 2
 Objective:
-Analyze Toronto’s 2021 Census data to identify neighborhoods best suited for a new local business based on population, income, housing, and professional demographics.
+Analyze Toronto’s 2021 Census data to identify neighborhoods best suited for a new pest control business based on population, income, old housing, and professional demographics.

 #### Steps Taken
 1) Data Collection